andrewacashner/hearingfaithms/chapters/chapter-2.md

 60--63.]

-The Augustinian friar Antonio de Azevedo begins his 1589 *Catechism of the Mysteries of the Faith* by declaring from the outset that communicating the faith requires both trustworthy teachers and faithful listeners---a concept for which Azevedo uses music as a key metaphor.
+The Augustinian friar Antonio de Azevedo begins his 1589 *Catechism of the Mysteries of the Faith* by declaring that communicating the faith requires both trustworthy teachers and faithful listeners---a concept for which Azevedo uses music as a key metaphor.
 [@Azevedo:Catecismo]
-He begins with the image taken from Pliny of a pupil listening at the feet of a teacher who is holding harp.
+He begins with the image taken from Pliny of a pupil listening at the feet of a teacher who is holding a harp.
 The teacher is shown, Azevedo says,

 > with a musical instrument which gives pleasure to the ear, so that we should